What is a VPN tunnel? The basics of online encryption

 Think of data encapsulation as putting your original internet message (like the web address you want to visit) inside a protective container.
 This container also includes instructions for how it should be handled by the VPN server, but it effectively hides your original data from the outside internet.

 This is where the core of VPN encryption happens, and it’s a critical part of the VPN tunnel security.
-After your data is “wrapped up” (encapsulated), the VPN then scrambles it using a secret code – a complex mathematical algorithm.
+The service then scrambles your data.
+It uses advanced cryptographic techniques and a complex mathematical algorithm.
 From my experience evaluating VPN security, top providers use incredibly strong “secret languages” like AES-256, which are virtually unbreakable with current technology.

 Imagine the VPN rewriting your data in a special, secret language that only your device and the VPN server understand.
 Even if someone could intercept this data as it travels, it would look like complete gibberish to them.

-With your data now encapsulated and heavily encrypted, it's ready for its journey.
-This encrypted data packet is sent from your device, through your ISP, and across the internet to the VPN server.
+With your data now encapsulated and heavily encrypted, it’s ready for its journey.
+The encrypted packet is sent from your device.
+This secure data transmission travels through the tunnel to the server.

 This secure pathway is the VPN tunnel itself.
-Importantly, while your ISP can see that you're sending encrypted data to a VPN server, they cannot see the actual content of that data or its final destination beyond the VPN server.
+Your ISP can see you’re sending encrypted data to a VPN server.
+However, they cannot see the data’s content or its final destination beyond that server.

 Now, with your original request revealed, the VPN server forwards it to the intended website or online service using its own IP address, not yours.
 This effectively hides your true IP address and location from the destination site.

-Any response from the website is then sent back to the VPN server, which encrypts it and sends it back to your device through the tunnel, where your VPN client decrypts it for you.
+A website’s response is sent back to the VPN server, which encrypts it.
+The data is then sent through the tunnel to your device, where your VPN client decrypts it.

 5. Is your VPN tunnel truly secure?
 Can it be hacked?